mozilla/legal-docs/en/formulaic_tos.md

 ### A. Creating an Account

 In order to view or run shared queries, or to share content of your own, you will need to create an account on the Service using your Google Account.
-You can create a Google Account on [Google’s signup page](https://accounts.google.com/lifecycle/steps/signup/name?dsh=S1694799353:1707861924262237&flowEntry=SignUp&flowName=GlifWebSignIn&theme=glif&TL=ADg0xR0JpndiwBwSSLq5Ih_cBj1vPyVBRu2lVXVKxOqIHKvLx__ThXaRX7v0OVnt).
+You can create a Google Account on [Google’s signup page](https://accounts.google.com).
 More information about the information that we receive from Google, and how we use that information, is included in the Formulaic Privacy Notice.
-Google Accounts has it’s own [Privacy Notice](https://policies.google.com/privacy?hl=en-US).
+Google Accounts has its own [Privacy Notice](https://policies.google.com/privacy).

 ### B. Using the Service
 You give Mozilla all rights necessary to operate the Service, including processing the data you upload to or access through the Service such as queries & results, “saves,” user profiles, and similar items, as referenced in our Privacy Notice.